Cleveland Clinic logo

 Granuloma

-A granuloma is an area of tightly clustered immune cells, or inflammation, in your body.
-They form around an infection or foreign object in your body.
+A granuloma is an area of tightly clustered immune cells, or inflammation, that make a lump in your body.
+They form around an infection or foreign object.
 They can form almost anywhere, but they’re most often found in your lungs.
 Granulomas can be a symptom of a chronic condition or an infection.
+They usually don’t cause harm or symptoms.

 Advertisement